potacho/ih_datamadpt0420_project_m2/README.md

 ## **Data:**

-The raw dataset can be downloaded [here](http://www.potacho.com/files/ironhack/diamonds_train.csv) and the processed dataset could be found [here] (diamonds_result.csv).
+The raw dataset can be downloaded [here](http://www.potacho.com/files/ironhack/diamonds_train.csv) and the processed dataset could be found [here](diamonds_result.csv).

 ---